 MLP Columbus team standings (graphic courtesy of Major League Pickleball):

-The 5s Revenge
+The NJ 5s Get Revenge in MLP Columbus

 As mentioned previously, the 5s took care of business in Columbus.
 In fact, they won all six matches they played in regulation and only lost one game during the event.

-On Friday, May 28th, Jorja Johnson and Anna Leigh Waters pickled BOTH their women’s doubles opponents in the Atlanta Bouncers and Miami Pickleball Club.
+On Friday, May 28th, Jorja Johnson and Anna Leigh Waters pickled BOTH their women's doubles opponents in the Atlanta Bouncers and Miami Pickleball Club.
+Anna Leigh continues to be in historically dominant form: she recently surpassed Ben Johns in titles while Hayden and Fed won gold, adding this MLP Columbus run to her growing legend.

 The 5s men really stepped up - Noe Khlif went 12-0 in games with Will and Anna Leigh, while Will went 10-1 in games with Noe and Jorja.